ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2023-09-01-introduction.md

 ### Vector Calculus

 This series is going to require the computation of integrals.
-However, due to the setup, these integrals will be essentially trivial.
-The complexity will actually be in setting up the correct integral.
-Therefore, I highly recommend the reader has studied multivariable/vector calculus at one point.
-I will do my best to make this accessible to those who have not.
+However, due to the setup, these integrals will be reasonably simple to compute.
+I am going to assume the reader is comfortable with standard integration techniques (e.g. the power rule).

+The complexity in solving for the moment of inertia of an object will actually be parameterizing the object and setting up the corresponding integral, which requires vector calculus.
+Therefore, I highly recommend that the reader has studied vector calculus at one point (even if it was a while ago).
+The vector calculus is (usually) not difficult, so I will do my best to make the series accessible to those who have not.

 If you have never studied vector calculus, the first chapter of David Griffiths' [Introduction to Electrodynamics](https://hansandcassady.org/David%20J.%20Griffiths-Introduction%20to%20Electrodynamics-Addison-Wesley%20(2012).pdf) has an excellent synopsis of this subject.
 Otherwise, any textbook or lecture videos will probably do.